fun4seb/GitNotes/2022 ~ Winter/GEOG 355/GEOG355 - Week 2.md

 - Importance of the 1000 year global current in regulating global temperatures and allowing oxygenated water to reach the ocean floor

 - Ways of observing the patterns in the ocean:
-    - Using sonar imagining (like a fish finder) to map concentrations of plankton at various depths within a column of water
+    - Using sonar imagining (like a fish finder) to map concentrations of plankton (or other things) at various depths within a column of water

 # Reading Notes: The New Lobster Wars - Heaps-Tennant
 - Link: http://thewalrus.ca/the-new-lobster-wars/